ChrisW-priv/PersonalVault/notes/LLM Presentation (EXAM).md

 ### **Slide 9 – Conclusions**

 > To sum up:
-> We built and successfully deployed an LLM-powered assistant with core functionalities.
+> I built and successfully deployed an LLM-powered assistant with core functionalities.
 > While the application already uses modern tools and features, there’s still room for improvement,
 > especially in the *AI reasoning pipeline* and in adding more tools available to the user.